-In a tweet, I can’t remember right now from who, this same phrase, rivers of blood, came up in relation to industrial hog farms.
+A tweet I read recently; can’t remember who from; this same phrase, rivers of blood, was used in relation to industrial hog farms.
 An actual river turned red by blood run-off from a slaughter-house.

 Rivers of Blood!
-As Apocalyptic a phrase as any!
-Once used as a rally-call for racial hatred, it holds the outrage and righteousness called up whenever any perceived injustice registers as supreme violence perpetrated by some other.
+As Apocalyptic a phrase as they come!
+Once used as a rally-call for racial hatred, it holds the outrage and righteousness called up whenever a perceived injustice registers as a supreme violence perpetrated by some other.
 Curious how this rhetoric is never neutral.
 It always refers both to the cause of outrage and its hoped for result, an eye for an eye….

 We are surrounded by travesty, by monumental acts of enormity.
 Our very existence has become an enormity in and of itself.
-Remember this word has a specific meaning and it ain’t just something large.
-It is a predicament unraveling at a horrible level that unleashes a cascading avalanche of destruction.
+Remember enormity has a specific meaning.
+It ain’t just something large.
+Enormity is a horrible predicament that unleashes a cascading avalanche of destruction.
 Antarctica is enormous.
 The loss of ice on a massive scale due to our releases of carbon dioxide is an enormity.

 I don’t argue with the conclusion that such enormity is horrible.
 My disagreement comes with the reaction.
 Once this line is presented the conversation – not just this one, any conversation along these lines – shades off into the rhetoric of solidarity, of movements.
 There is a sickening compulsion to draw us all into a narrative of struggle.
-There is no appreciation that this removes any difference between this stance and the nihilism of those who fuel their outrage.
+There is no appreciation that this removes any difference between such a stance and the nihilism of those who fuel our outrage.